 California is the nation’s biggest producer of fresh citrus, growing about 80% of the oranges, tangerines, and lemons.
 Most of our citrus farm partners are in central and southern California.
 Here’s a selection of the farms we are sourcing from this season.

 San Joaquin County’s Lagier Ranches—a farm we’ve worked with since 2009, and a recipient of a 2014 The FruitGuys Community Fund grant, will have blood oranges and Page Tangerines.
 We will have tiny and delicious Kishu tangerines from Churchill Orchards in Ojai, CA, plus unique citrus such as mandarinquats, kumquats, finger limes, Buddah’s Hand Citron, Bergamot, and Sweet Limes from Ripe to You in Orosi, CA. Bee Sweet Citrus in Fowler, CA will supply Page Mandarins, Murcotts, Gold Nuggets, Minneola Tangelos, and grapefruit.
-Bernard Ranches in Irvine, CA will have Top Knot Tangelos, Finger Limes, Oro Blanco Grapefruit, Cocktail Grapefruit, and Kishu Mandarins in addition to their amazing Navel oranges.
+Bernard Ranches in Riverside, CA will have Top Knot Tangelos, Finger Limes, Oro Blanco Grapefruit, Cocktail Grapefruit, and Kishu Mandarins in addition to their amazing navel oranges.
 Friend’s Ranches in Ojai, CA will have their famous Pixie Tangerines, Clementines, Blood Oranges, Cara Caras, and W. Murcotts.
-Fruit World in Reedley, CA will have organic and conventional mandarins, lemons, clementines, Tango Mandarins, Minneolas, Blood Oranges, Cara Caras, and Navels.
+Fruit World in Reedley, CA will have organic and conventional mandarins, lemons, clementines, Tango Mandarins, Minneolas, Blood Oranges, Cara Caras, and navels.
 Homegrown Organic Farms in Porterville, CA will provide Heirloom Navels, TDE Mandarins, Lemons, Grapefruit, Blood Oranges, Cara Caras, Clementines, Meyer Lemons, Minneolas, Pummelos, W. Murcotts, and Gold Nuggets.
 Ojai Pixie Packers in Ojai, CA will supply Pixies (starting in early March).
-Stehly Farms Organics in Valley Center, CA will have organic Gold Nuggets, Navel Oranges, Blood Oranges, Cara Caras, Grapefruit, and Lemons.
+Stehly Farms Organics in Valley Center, CA will have organic Gold Nuggets, navel Oranges, Blood Oranges, Cara Caras, Grapefruit, and Lemons.
+Booth Ranches in Orange Cove, CA will have delicious navel oranges.

 What’s in My Fruit Mix?